 The Executive Team is required to submit a report to the Board, called an Ends-Monitoring Report, twice a year, to demonstrate its commitment to promoting Congregational Ends.
 If the Executive Team is falling short, the Board can ask for more or different efforts.

 It’s important for everyone to participate in Ends-Monitoring – it’s a vital way to make your voice heard.
-Be sure to familiarize yourself with Congregational Ends.
-When you see a Congregational End being addressed well – or if you see someplace where we’re falling short, please let us know (here is a form you can use!).
+Be sure to familiarize yourself with the Congregational Ends.
+When you see a Congregational End being addressed well – or if you see someplace where we’re falling short, please let us know.

 Setting Administrative Limitations